Level A1

 - án (without)

-Verbs that cause the fourth case include:
+Verbs that cause the genitive case include:

 - að sakna (to miss someone)